oxequa/realize/README.md

 #### Features

-- Highly customizable
+- Two watcher types: file system and polling
+- Logs and errors files
-- Setup step by step
+- Projects setup step by step
+- After/Before custom commands
+- Custom environment variables
+- Multiple projects at the same time
+- Custom arguments to pass at each project
+- Docker support (only with polling watcher)
-- Live reload
+- Live reload on file change (extensions and paths customizable)
-- Support for multiple projects
+- Support for most go commands (install, build, run, vet, test, fmt and much more)
-- Save logs on files
-- Web panel for a smart view
+- Web panel for a smart control of the workflow
-- Build, install, run, test, fmt, generate, vet and much more
-- Watch custom paths and specific file extensions
-- Multiple watching methods (Polling, File watcher)
-- Docker support

 v 1.5

+- [ ] Use cases
+- [ ] Tests
 - [ ] Watch gopath dependencies
 - [ ] Web panel, download logs
 - [ ] Multiple configurations (dev, production)